Willmannix/onehub-engineering/README.md

 Before you begin, ensure you have met the following requirements:
 - Java 11 installed
 - Maven installed
-- A database (e.g., MySQL, PostgreSQL) if not using an embedded database

 ## Setup
 1. **Clone the repository**